 Learn all about what it means to visit Grand Canyon National Park in May

-In May in Grand Canyon National Park winter is definitively over and summer is beginning to appear.
+May in Grand Canyon National Park is when winter is definitively over and summer is beginning to appear.
 It’s a fantastic month to visit, hike, backpack, raft, to do it all, really.
 May 15 is when the North Rim opens, allowing visitors to hike Rim to Rim, either as a long day hike or as a multi-day backpacking trip or Phantom Ranch visit.
 The summer crowds begin to appear in May, but the wonderful weather and sheer beauty of the place offset any inconvenience caused by increased visitation.

 Benefits of Visiting in MAY

 The biggest benefit of visiting the Grand Canyon in May is that the North Rim opens on May 15, allowing visitors to access that side of the Canyon, and to start embarking on the famous Rim-to-Rim hiking experience.
 The North Rim is much more remote than the South Rim and features a more quiet and slower feel, which many guests will love.
 It’s also famous for its stunning views that give a whole different perspective on the canyon as well as hiking opportunities with fewer crowds and on more remote trails.
 Fewer than 15% of the park’s visitors come to the North Rim but it is well worth a visit and May is the first month each year where you can access it by car and not only by foot from the trails that begin at the South Rim.